streamlit/demo-self-driving/README.md

 The `streamlit` command opens a browser window and automatically starts the app.

 ## How to use the app
-Once the app has started, you will see it consists in a sidebar and a main column.
+The app consists of a sidebar, used mostly for controls and a main column that shows content.

-You can tweak the parameters in the sidebar and use the main column to see how this affects the image selection and the outcome on the YOLO model.
-This is where the app shows the ground image and the results of the YOLO model run.
+The first thing that you will see once the app has started is the README in the main column and a checkbox in the sidebar.
+You can use the checkbox to hide the README.
+At any time, you can go back to the README by checking the checkbox.

+When you dismiss the README, some controls will appear in the sidebar.
+These controls allow you to select a frame to show in the main column as _ground image_.
+Tweak the controls and see how different ground images are shown.
+For example, select the `label_pedestrian` in the `label` picker.
+Tune the minimum and maximum values on `label_pedestrian` slider to `10.0` and `20.0`, respectively, and just pick any frame by sliding the `label_pedestrian frame` slider.

-You can use the sliders and the picker in the sidebar to select an image.
-The app will show the ground image in the main column and it will prompt you to run the YOLO model.
+At this point, the app shows the ground image in the main column and prompts you to run the YOLO model.
 You can do this by unchecking the checkbox that now appears in the sidebar.
 Once you uncheck the checkbox, YOLO will run and an image with the objects detected by YOLO will be shown.
-You can compare this image with the ground image and, by tweaking the model parameters in the sidebar, see if you can get the two images to match.
+You can compare this image with the ground image and, by tweaking the model parameters in the sidebar and see if you can get the two images to match!